All students are assigned academic advisors based on their declared majors:

 Academic advising is conducted by faculty members in the students’ respective departments.
 Academic advisors monitor students’ academic progress, assist them in program planning and course selection, provide information concerning additional educational opportunities, and assist with the transferring to other institutions.
 The Dean of Academic Affairs and the Dean of Student Services may assist students whose faculty advisors are not available, who are undecided about their major, or who are experiencing academic difficulties.

 Visit our Faculty Page for ways to contact your advisor!

 The Enrollment Coordinator’s Office will send transcripts to other institutions upon written request by the student and payment of the $5.00 fee after the first transcript.
 The student’s account must be paid in full.

 The accepting institution determines how to value transfer credits.
-Students may obtain assistance in transferring from their advisor, the Dean of Instruction, or the Dean of Student Services, as well as from the institution to which they are transferring.
+Students may obtain assistance in transferring from their advisor, the Dean of Academic Affairs, or the Dean of Student Services, as well as from the institution to which they are transferring.